greyhands2/snerdmq-go/README.md

 ```

 ### ⚙️ Advanced Task Configuration (v1.0.2)
-To power complex workflows, tasks can now be configured with advanced orchestration parameters via `EnqueueOpts`:
+To power complex workflows, tasks can now be configured with advanced orchestration parameters via the `Enqueue` positional arguments:

 * **`AutoDedupe` (`bool`)**: If set to `true`, the daemon computes a cryptographic hash of the task type and data.
 If an identical payload is pending execution, this new task is silently dropped.
 * **`UrgencyScore` (`float64`)**: A value (e.g. `0.99`) used to bypass the standard FIFO queue.
 SnerdMQ uses a Binary Max-Heap to continually float tasks with the highest urgency score to the front.
 Standard tasks default to `0.0`.